-In China, we support an investigator-initiated trial program for fruquintinib, and there are about 90 of such trials ongoing in various solid tumor settings.
-A number of investigator-initiated trials were presented at ASCO 2023, ESMO 2023 and ASCO GI 2024, including initial results of a Phase II study of fruquintinib in combination with investigator's choice of chemotherapy in second-line metastatic CRC with microsatellite stable (MSS) phenotype, as well as fruquintinib monotherapy for the treatment of biliary tract cancer and soft tissue sarcoma.
+In China, we support an investigator-initiated trial program for fruquintinib, and there are about 100 of such trials ongoing in various solid tumor settings.
+A number of investigator-initiated trials were presented at ASCO 2023, AACR ESMO 2023 and ASCO GI 2024, including initial results of a Phase II study of fruquintinib in combination with investigator's choice of chemotherapy in second-line metastatic CRC with microsatellite stable (MSS) phenotype, as well as fruquintinib monotherapy for the treatment of biliary tract cancer and soft tissue sarcoma.

-Overview of Fruquintinib Commercial Launch
+Fruquintinib Commercial Launch

+Fruquintinib is marketed as Elunate in China and Fruzaqla outside China.
+We have partnered with Eli Lilly on fruiquintinib in China and Takeda outside of China.
 Fruquintinib was first approved in mainland China by the NMPA in September 2018 and commercially launched in November 2018.
 In February 2022, it received marketing approval in Macau.
-In November 2023, it received marketing approval in the United States.
-In January 2024, it received marketing approval in Hong Kong which is the first medicine to be approved under Hong Kong's new mechanism for registration of new drugs ("1+" mechanism) officially commenced on November 1, 2023.
-Fruquintinib is marketed as Elunate in China and Fruzaqla in the United States.
-We have partnered with Eli Lilly on fruiquintinib in China and Takeda outside of China.

-Starting on January 1, 2020, Elunate was included on China's NRDL at a 63% discount to its initial retail price for two years, paving the way to significantly broaden access for advanced CRC patients and rapidly build penetration in China over the coming years.
-The inclusion was renewed pursuant to which we agreed to a discount of 5% relative to the 2021 NRDL price, and Elunate will continue to be included in the NRDL starting January 2022 for another two years.
+In January 2024, it received marketing approval in Hong Kong which is the first medicine to be approved under Hong Kong's new mechanism for registration of new drugs (the "1+" mechanism) officially commenced on November 1, 2023.
+Starting on January 1, 2020, Elunate was included on China's NRDL at a 63% discount to its initial retail price for two years.
+The inclusion was renewed with a discount of 5% relative to the 2020-21 NRDL price, and Elunate will continue to be included in the NRDL starting January 2022 for another two years.
+In January 2024, Elunate renewed its inclusion again for a new two-year term at the same price as the 2022-23 NRDL price.